 - Personal ($3).
 The Personal tier unlocks an automated investment account and adds access to Acorns Later, a retirement plan that allows you to contribute to a Roth, traditional or SEP IRA.
 It also gives you access to Acorns Checking, an FDIC-insured checking account that includes mobile deposit, ATM access and a debit card (that’s made out of tungsten!).

-- Family ($5).
-The Family tier adds access to Acorns Early, which unlocks investment accounts for kids through UGMA and UTMA custodial accounts.
+- Premium ($9).
+What used to be known as the “Family” tier for $5 a month is now almost double that in price.
+The Premium tier adds access to Acorns Early, which unlocks investment accounts for kids through UGMA and UTMA custodial accounts.
+It also gives you a benefits hub.

-Here’s the math: The two tiers cost $36 or $60 per year.
+Here’s the math: The tiers cost $36, $60 or $108 per year.
 Many asset management companies charge a variable fee equal to a small percentage of your overall investment dollars.
 Any reasonable Acorns review will mention that the company’s flat rates can be expensive for the amount you’re investing.

 Here’s some more math: If you’re on the Personal tier and you have a balance of $100, you’re paying a management fee of 36%.
 For context, competitor Betterment charges 0.25% per year.
 It would require a balance of more than $10,000 to reach that figure with Acorns.
 That’s well above the average balance.